 Should Wilder take another fight in the interim?
 Against whom?

 Fury drops Wilder in Round 3

 Tyson Fury lands a looping right hand that drops Deontay Wilder in the third round.
-Buy Wilder vs. Fury II on ESPN+.

 Kim: Given that Wilder says he will be incorporating another trainer or two onto his team, a test run against lesser opposition would be a prudent decision.
 But against whom?
 Remember, you're not looking for a "real" fight that could jeopardize a fight with Fury or Joshua, but just someone who is credible yet doesn't pose much of a threat.